kumina/redirectory/README.md

  * The domains are case-insensitive, but the paths aren't.
 Also, there's currently no way to quickly make a check case-insensitive (as with the `i` option in normal regex), so if case is expected to be important, you need to use the `[aA][bB]` trick.
+ * Redirects are always of the permanent kind (301).

 ## Notes